Thomas Cook Germany in rescue talks with investors

 “We owe this to our long-standing customers, committed employees and other partners who have supported us so much over the years and in the last difficult weeks,” Berk said.

-The German regional state of Hesse, which has provided help to Condor, said on Wednesday it stood ready to offer financial assistance to Thomas Cook GmbH, and would discuss the matter with the federal government.
+The company said it was in contact with the German foreign ministry, insurers and other partners to get customers home.
+Zurich Insurance, which provided insolvency cover to Thomas Cook Germany, will cover the costs for those on holiday.

-Trade union Verdi called for efforts to save the German business and its 2,000 employees, noting that thousands of travel agencies in the country were dependent on its survival.
+Trade union Verdi called for efforts to save the German business and its 2,000 employees, noting that thousands of travel agencies in the country depended on its survival.

 Thomas Cook Austria, which belongs to the German unit, also filed for insolvency on Wednesday, with the aim of continuing in business.

-Reporting by Tassilo Hummel and Emma Thomasson; Editing by Jason Neely and Mark Potter
+Additional reporting by Tassilo Hummel and Ilona Wissenbach; Editing by Jason Neely and Mark Potter